-This course supports TESOL candidates in completing a culminating project that involves collecting data in their classrooms, developing and implementing learning plans, reviewing TESOL research, analyzing their teaching, and assessing their students' learning.
-Candidates will consider the implications of their findings for their future teaching with multilingual learners.
+This course supports TESOL candidates in completing a culminating project that involves collecting data in their classrooms, developing and implementing learning plans, reviewing TESOL research, analyzing their

 Credits: 2.
 Contact Hours: 2 hr./wk.
 Includes 10 hours of fieldwork.
 This is a Pass/Fail course.
-Corequisite: EDCE 7503G or EDCE 7504G and EDUC 1006G
+Corequisite: EDCE 7503G or EDCE 7504G and EDUC 1900G